Reasoning Primitives

 InitRunner's reasoning system gives agents structured cognitive tools and execution strategies.
 Two orthogonal layers compose naturally: cognitive tools (think, todo, spawn) that the LLM uses voluntarily within a turn, and reasoning strategies (react, todo_driven, plan_execute, reflexion) that orchestrate behavior across turns in Autonomous Mode.

-All reasoning tools are run-scoped — built fresh per-run with isolated state, never leaking across REPL/daemon sessions.
+All reasoning tools are run-scoped.
+They are built fresh per-run with isolated state, never leaking across REPL/daemon sessions.

 Quick Start